piofthings/web/dev/posts/piwars-fails-of-2019-2.md

 ![Slide bearings](/posts/images/pi-wars/pi-wars-2019-slide-bearings.jpg)
 Slide bearings allow rotation as well as translation while holding shaft at the same place steadily.
 They are mostly use for translation of axes on 3D Printers.
 If I could replace the 623s with 8mm linear bearings I could provide additional support to the shaft and increase rigidity of the wheel assembly.

-Took me a while to whittle down 4 x 100mm bits of 8mm aluminium to 7.8mm each, with nothing but a battery powered hand drill and some sand-paper.
+Took me a while to whittle down 4 x 100mm bits of 8mm aluminum to 7.8mm each, with nothing but a battery powered hand drill and some sand-paper.
 Eventually all 4 bits went through the linear bearings.

 This made it even clearer that I would now need a new base plate.
 That combined with the requirement to reduce weight finally did it.